All in a Row: Use of puppetry

-On press night for All in a Row, February 18, 2019, performer Paul Wady, founder of the Stealth Aspies Theatre Company, organized a protest outside of the theatre to condemn the use of a puppet to portray an autistic child.
+On press night for All in a Row, February 18, 2019, performer Paul Wady, founder of the Stealth Aspies, Britain's first entirely autistic theatre company, organized a protest outside of the theatre to condemn the use of a puppet to portray an autistic child.

 Actress Charlie Brooks, who portrays Tamora in the play, responded to the controversy, saying, "I understand people's concerns, but I do urge people to come and see the play first before they judge."

 Representation of autism

 British theatre director Stephen Unwin criticised the play for seeming to suggest that all of the family's problems are Laurence's fault.
 He wrote, "It's this sense of self-pitying exceptionalism which I think makes All in a Row so misguided and, frankly, so dangerous."
 In contrast, author and mother to four autistic children Sarah Ziegel praised the play for its "raw" and "honest" depiction of autism.